MechTechnology/SmartStitch/README.md

 ## What is SmartStitch?
 A small yet powerful program for stitching together webtoons/manhwa/manhua raws then slicing them down to the whatever size you wish for.

-The smart part of the name comes from the fact that it uses some simple pixel calculation to stop itself from cutting/slicing through sfx or speech or drawings. it making life easy for the team working on the combined images.
-[Both CLRD and TS will thank you alot].
+The smart part of the name comes from the fact that it uses some simple pixel calculation to stop itself from cutting/slicing through sfx or speech or drawings. it making life much easier for the team working on those raw images.
+[Both CLRD and TS will thank you a lot].

 *It's not fancy, and does not use AI, but it's fast, robust, simple and more importantly works for me.
 (So i decided to share it with you!)*